symbolicresonance/affective-epistemics/ae-7-1-paper.md

 These phenomena point to a more fundamental challenge: traditional models fail to account for the emotional foundations of belief.
 The rationalist presumption that humans form beliefs primarily through truth-seeking processes has become increasingly untenable in light of evidence from affective neuroscience, social psychology, and behavioral economics (Damasio, 1994; Haidt, 2012; Kahneman, 2011).

-This paper introduces Affective Field Epistemics (AFE), which reconceptualizes belief formation through five interconnected layers:
+This paper introduces Affective Epistemics (AE), which reconceptualizes belief formation through five interconnected layers:

 1. **Core Ontology**: The Subject as an affectively-driven organism seeking emotionally rewarding configurations
 2. **Symbolic Modulation & Identity**: How identity and narrative emerge as emotional survival strategies